effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 ![Mean filter when the radius is 50](doc/lena_R50.png)

-# Tasks 8 and 9:
+# Tasks 8 and 9: Median and Gaussian filters.

 For the assignment, you'll also have to use of the median and Gaussian filters.
+Adapt your file `meanFilter.cxx` to apply them in `medianFilter.cxx` and `gaussianFilter.cxx` respectively.

 The help page for
 - Image filtering in general: [https://docs.opencv.org/4.5.0/d4/d86/group__imgproc__filter.html](https://docs.opencv.org/4.5.0/d4/d86/group__imgproc__filter.html)
 - Gaussian blur: [https://docs.opencv.org/4.5.0/d4/d86/group__imgproc__filter.html#gaabe8c836e97159a9193fb0b11ac52cf1](https://docs.opencv.org/4.5.0/d4/d86/group__imgproc__filter.html#gaabe8c836e97159a9193fb0b11ac52cf1)